nathandao/coffee-drip-scale/README.md

 Power on the Wemos.

-When starting the web application, you will be prompted for sudo password, which is needed for the backend to access the computer's Bluetooth device. **Because of that, make sure you know what the code is doing before running this command.
-I won't be responsible for any possible damage to your computer or security breach.**

 Once the application started, the app will opens the link `http://localhost:8080` automatically in your web browser after successfully connected to the Wemos board.

 ```